lnratajczyk/super-chainsaw/proposal.md

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.
+ * The user interface will be text based menus within the console.
+ * Example: One game will be trivia.
+It will print a question to the console, then the user can type a response.
+After they submit it, the question, answer, correct answer, and current score will be printed back.

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.